Budapest in November: Weather & 15 Best Things to Do (2026)

 What is happening in Budapest in November?

+There are not that many events in Budapest in November but there are a few events that make the second half of November a pretty good time to visit.
 The Christmas markets in Budapest open from mid-November, so it is a great time to start to get into the festival vibes.
 The Light show in Lumina Park is also open during November, which is pretty cool.

-Will it snow in Budapest in November?
+Does it snow in Budapest in November?

 Conclusion